-After a dedicated Autonomous Transaction Processing database has been created, the first step toward developing applications that use the database is to define the database structure.
+After an Autonomous Transaction Processing dedicated database has been created, the first step toward developing applications that use the database is to define the database structure.

 In general, you define the structure of the database in one of two ways: